-That afternoon, the Illinois legislature in Springfield condemned Burnside’s suppression.
-In the evening, some “20,000 loyal citizens,” including many supporters of Lincoln’s administration, gathered in Chicago’s Court House Square to hear speeches denouncing military suppression of constitutional liberties and cheering the legislature’s condemnation.
+That afternoon, the lower house of the Illinois legislature at Springfield condemned Burnside’s suppression, calling it “so revolutionary and despotic” that it was “equivalent to the overthrow of our government.”
+That night, some “20,000 loyal citizens,” including many supporters of Lincoln’s administration, gathered in Chicago’s Court House Square to hear speeches denouncing military suppression of constitutional liberties and cheering the legislature’s condemnation.

-The next morning, Federal Secretary of War Edwin M. Stanton acted upon President Lincoln’s suggestion and revoked Burnside’s order.
+Recognizing the political consequences of Burnside’s actions, Lincoln directed Secretary of War Edwin M. Stanton to have Burnside revoke his order.
 Stanton also directed Burnside, through Lincoln, to stop issuing such orders without prior War Department approval.
-But the Chicago Times closure became yet another rallying point for northerners to criticize Lincoln’s abuse of civil liberties and his conduct of the war.
+The Chicago Times resumed publication with the declaration that “the right of free speech has not passed away… we have, then, still a free press.”
+But its temporary closure was enough to become yet another rallying point for northerners to criticize Lincoln’s abuse of civil liberties and his conduct of the war.